anthonyabeo/blog/content/posts/go-rpc.md

 end
 ```

 This configuration creates two servers named `athena` with IP address `192.168.33.90` and `kratos` with IP address `192.168.33.91`.
-Each server exposes some ports where the services will be listening and is provisioned by installing Go.
+Each server exposes some ports where the services will be listening on and is provisioned by installing Go.

 ### Athena (Server)
-The program define a simple in-memory key-value store (Lines 36-39), with `Get (Lines 41-54)`, `Put (Lines 57-65)` methods (to the exported).
-Then, there is a `main method (Lines 68-90)` that creates the key-value services, registers it with the RPC, starts a server and listens for requests.
+The program defines a simple in-memory key-value store (Lines 36-39), with `Get (Lines 41-54)`, `Put (Lines 57-65)` methods (to be exported.
+Then, there is a `main function (Lines 68-90)` that creates the key-value service, registers it with the RPC, starts a server, and listens for requests.
 ```go
   1 package main
   2